Non-Abelian hierarchies of compatible maps, associated integrable difference systems and Yang-Baxter maps: Hierarchies of integrable difference systems in vertex variables

-\item it is an integrable hierarchy of difference systems in vertex variables. \end{enumerate} \end{prop} \begin{proof} The proof of this Proposition follows from the proof of the Proposition \ref{prop4:1}. \end{proof} Similarly as with the hierarchy of difference systems (\ref{sec4:2}), the hierarchy of difference systems (\ref{sec4:2:2}), can be solved rationally only for the sets of variables ${\bff \psi}$ and ${\bff \psi}_{12}$.
+Similarly as with the hierarchy of difference systems (\ref{sec4:2}), the hierarchy of difference systems (\ref{sec4:2:2}), can be solved rationally only for the sets of variables ${\bff \psi}$ and ${\bff \psi}_{12}$.
 If the centrality assumptions (\ref{sec3:5}) are imposed, that in terms of the potential functions ${\bff \psi}$ read

 then (\ref{sec4:2:2}) can be solved for any corner variable set, mimicking the Abelian case.